viettien1602/swt301-testing-with-jest/testing-js/readme-details/data-structure.md

 ## Testing JS data structure using JEST
-### In this demo, we wil use a basic blockchain data structure
+### In this demo, we will use a basic blockchain data structure
 First of all, you can simply understand that blockchain is just a linked list, which contains multiple blocks.
 Each block has its own hash code and connect to the previous block via that one's hash code.
 *(See image below)*
 ![Blockchain-illustration](../../images/blockchain-image.jpg)